 If you definitely have no basis upon which to appeal, then the next thing to consider is whether you should request what’s called “Voluntary Departure.”
-This allows you to leave the U.S. at your own expense and on your own schedule (within limits), and thus avoid having an order of removal on your immigration record, which makes it harder to return to the United States.
-See “Voluntary Departure: Who Is Eligible?” for more information on this option.
+This allows you to leave the U.S. at your own expense and on your own schedule (within limits) and thus avoid having an order of removal on your immigration record, which would make it harder to return to the United States.
+See Voluntary Departure: Who Is Eligible? for more information on this option.

 Now let’s assume that you attend the hearing and the judge issues an order of removal (deportation).
-If you were free on bail when the judge ordered you to be deported, you won’t be taken to immigration jail.
-You’ll have some time at home while the government arranges travel documents and transportation back to your original country.
+If you were free on bail when the judge ordered you to be deported, you probably won’t be taken to immigration jail.
+You’ll have some time at your U.S. home while the government arranges travel documents and transportation back to your original country.

-When the government is ready, in most cases it will send a letter (known as a “bag and baggage” letter) to you at the address you gave the court.
+When the government is ready, it in most cases will send a letter (known as a “bag and baggage” letter) to you at the address you gave the court.
 The letter will tell you when and where to report for your trip out of the country, and how much baggage you can bring with you.

 If this happens, you can ask that your deportation be postponed by filing an application for a “stay.”
 There is a fee for this application, but if it is granted, you get more time in the U.S., and possibly the right to work before you have to leave.

-Sometimes the government doesn’t even send a letter, and takes you away by surprise.
+Sometimes the U.S. government doesn’t even send a letter, and takes you away by surprise.
 It’s best to be prepared to leave at any time if you have a deportation order.

 If you've moved or you ignore a "Bag and Baggage" letter from Immigration and Customs Enforcement (ICE), then this agency will refer your file to the fugitive unit.
 This is the ICE police force that tracks people down and arrests them.

 ICE agents could arrest you at your home, place of work, or school, at any time.
 In fact, they often come at night, expecting the fugitive to be asleep in bed.
-If you are arrested, you will be kept in custody (detained) until travel arrangements can be made.
+If arrested, you will be kept in custody (detained) until travel arrangements can be made.